Want to know how to persuade people online and get what you want?

 Republicans tended to be more swayed by the ad after watching the speech by John McCain, while Democrats showed the opposite effect, finding the ad more persuasive after the Obama speech.

 So when you try to sell something, make statements or represent a world view your customers can agree with first – even if they have nothing to do with what you’re selling.
+(This can be done with a compelling value proposition & if done well can dramatically improve your customer lifetime value)

 4. Balanced arguments are more persuasive